Chalarangelo/30-seconds-of-code/snippets/toggleClass.md

 tags: browser,beginner
 ---

-Toggle a class for an element.
+Toggles a class for an HTML element.

 Use `element.classList.toggle()` to toggle the specified class for the element.